brandonchui/website/public/2024-09-29-TheEndlessTodosOfGameEngines.md

 ![Description of the image](/GameEngine-2.jpg)
 ### Logging
 I used Spdlog as my logging library of choice.
 However, the implementation is weak in my program since I desperately need a better error-catching system.
 My issue is that try/catch blocks are not ideal for performance-critical work, so I actively avoided them.
 This made my program error-prone, as I could not figure out an alternative.
+### Unit Testing
+I used catch2 as my testing library, only because I couldn't figure out how to get gtest to work.
+Nonetheless, catch2 is a relatively easy and straight forward library.
+I did not get the chance to add too many test cases yet, but the underlying implementation exists currently.

 The program is bare-bones, and I don't consider it a game engine.
 There is a whole list of TODOs that need to be implemented before laying down any visual work.
 The program's architecture is weak at the moment, as I still need to work on getting a message bus, window abstraction, and error captures, just to name a few.